pepstock-org/Charba-Wiki/docs/charts/Doughnut.md

 ## Data structure

-The data of a dataset for a pie chart is specified as a an array of numbers.
+The data of a dataset for a doughnut chart is specified as a an array of numbers.
 Each point in the data array corresponds to the [label](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/data/Data.html#setLabels-java.lang.String...-) at the same index.

 ```java
 // sets data as an array of doubles